 Oscar Harris is Founder, Chairman of the Board and Creative Director of Turner Associates Architects and Planners, Inc in Atlanta, Georgia.
-Harris is responsible for the firm's strategic vision and oversees all of the work bearing the name Turner Associates.
+He is responsible for the firm's strategic vision and oversees all of the design work bearing the name Turner Associates.
 For over 30 years, the firm has designed a multiplicity of projects, transforming the urban fabric of Atlanta and other major urban areas.
 Harris has completed more than \$3 billion in constructed projects.
 He has designed and planned projects in Georgia, Ohio, Alabama, Louisiana and Florida, with a focus on transit planning, design and commercial development integration.
 His ability to work with community organizations and clients to form a consensus of vision through interactive "visioning workshops" has allowed Turner Associates to become a premier expert in "Project Definition" for community and civic visioning.
-As Past Trustee of the Urban Land Institute, Harris was also a contributing author of ULI's Ten Principles for Successful Development Around Transit, and was a panel member for ULI Conference for "The Rebuilding of New Orleans".
-Harris is on the Board of Directors at Southern Polytechnic State University, in Atlanta, Georgia and is a Fellow for the Atlanta Studio for Creative Inquiry, where he works with high school children to introduce them to thinking creatively about developing careers in the design and construction industries.
+As Past Trustee of the Urban Land Institute, Mr. Harris was also a contributing author of ULI's Ten Principles for Successful Development Around Transit, and was a panel member for ULI Conference for "The Rebuilding of New Orleans".
+He is a Principal in IAC (International Aviation Consultants) for the program management of the \$5.4 billion airport expansion of Hartsfield Jackson International Airport in Atlanta, Georgia.
+Additionally, he is a Principal in the General Engineering Consultant contract for the Metro Atlanta Rapid Transit Authority.
+He has specialized in transportation facility design and connectivity issues his entire career.
+Mr. Harris holds a Bachelor of Arts from Lincoln University in Pennsylvania and a Master of Architecture from Carnegie Mellon University where he also serves as trustee.
 In 2004, he was awarded the Bronze Medal from the American Institute of Architects for his contributions to the profession.